Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 You can use the project as a reference starting point for your own Unity game or use elements individually.

-This repository also contains a [Utilities](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Packages/com.unity.multiplayer.samples.coop) package containing reusable sample scripts.
+This repository also has a [Utilities](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Packages/com.unity.multiplayer.samples.coop) package containing reusable sample scripts.
 You can install it using the following manifest file entry:

 ```json
 "com.unity.multiplayer.samples.coop": "https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop.git?path=/Packages/com.unity.multiplayer.samples.coop"